top of page

 She has headlined concerts at Lincoln Center in New York City. the Fontainebleau Hotel in Miami Beach, the Saint Louis Symphony, Saint Lawrence Centre For The Arts in Toronto and countless venues in between.
 Maddy’s opening act performances include Dave Brubeck, Lou Rawls, David Sanborn, Joe Sample & The Crusaders, George Shearing, Al Jarreau, Ellis Marsalis, John Pizzarelli, Diane Schuur and a host of others who introduced her to a loyal following of music lovers from all genres.

 Maddy’s CD releases are “HEART TO HEART” featuring Cyrus Chestnut, Bernard “Pretty” Purdie, Vince Lewis, John Brown and Todd Wright; and “CROSSROADS” with Heritage Guitar jazz legend Vince Lewis, Rick Simerly, Todd Wright, Bill Covington, Tom Hildreth and River Guerguerian.
 Maddy is a favorite pick on Pandora and iTunes.
+You can listen, download & order her cd's from the link below.

 JOIN OUR VIP EMAIL LIST